-SHI provides management services, including legal, treasury, accounting, tax, risk management and other services to Scripps Cable.
+SHI provides management services to all of its subsidiaries.
 The cost for such services, which include the costs of Scripps' corporate office, is allocated on the basis of revenues.
-Management believes its method of allocating the cost of such services is reasonable.
+Management believes its method of allocating the cost of such services, which generally would not be incurred by Scripps Cable if it were an independent company, is reasonable.
 Scripps Cable was not charged for such services in 1995.
 Scripps Cable's share of the cost of such services was \$2,957,000 in 1994 and \$2,293,000 in 1993.